thi-ng/font/README.md

 - horizontal bridge in row 9, w=4
 - advance to next column
 - vertical line from 5 -> 9

+Note: The subshapes should be arranged in such a way as to avoid/minimize overdraws...

 ## Licenses